In a previous blog post I talked about the streetartist Invader and the great mobile game that he released in 2014.

 3. Dephased invader can still give you points!

 Interestingly, it also seems like that some invaders which have been removed or dephased still counts!

 For example the one in Rue Française in Paris is long gone but is still worth 20 points!

 4. There is a secret webPage which shows all the invaders recently scanned

 While inspecting the app’s requests I found out that you could actually see on this page the most recent invaders scanned.

 5. Invader art has been banned from Bhutan

-Funny enough, Invader was here too!
-As highlighted on his website the artist left his mark not so long before.
+Funny enough, Invader was here too not that long ago!
+As highlighted on his website the artist left his mark in the country.

 One problem though, when I actually found one of the spot, it seems like the invader was already gone.